 Sophisticated entrepreneurs know that a one-size-fits-all approach to bookkeeping doesn't cut it.
 Your financials need to be customized to your business to give you meaningful information, delivered timely, and done with impeccable accuracy.
 If you're settling for anything less, you're putting your business at risk.
 Dark Horse business clients, in concert with their Dark Horse CPA, get the information they need to strategically guide their businesses towards growth and increased profitability.

-We have some thoughts on "What Great Bookkeeping Looks Like" that we encourage you to read!Get a Quote
+We have some thoughts on "What Great Bookkeeping Looks Like" that we encourage you to read!Get Started

 50% of small businesses fail within the first five years, largely due to poor financial management during their startup phase

 70% of businesses that fail due to poor financial management have in-house bookkeeping and accounting

 Businesses who outsource their bookkeeping experience a 40% reduction in operation costs and a 4% increase in profitability

 - Invoicing Support & Outsourcing